brunoviera0/SSGA-Sentiment/README.md

 sudo docker run -p 8108:8108 -v /tmp/typesense-data:/data \typesense/typesense:0.25.1 --data-dir /data --api-key=SSGAtester --enable-cors

+example of how to index using typesense can be found "typesense_test.py"

 Local server used for testing, need to switch to paid cloud server.